 - This optional exam is recommended for students with a strong background in biology who think they could be ready for BIO 202 Cell Biology.

 - Department of Mathematics math placement exam

-Required for Any Student Planning to Continue Foreign-Language Study or to Verify Foreign-Language Proficiency
+Required for Students Planning to Continue Studies in Languages Other Than English or to Verify Language Proficiency

-Regardless of your undergraduate school, if you have previously studied a language you are encouraged to review the Council on Language Instruction website to find test information, how your AP score can be applied, and information about languages offered at Northwestern.
-If you have not previously studied a language you are hoping to start at Northwestern, you do not need to take a Language Placement Exam.
+Regardless of your undergraduate school, if you have previously studied a foreign language, you are encouraged to visit the Weinberg College website (below) to learn more about languages offered at Northwestern, language placement exams, and AP exam score applicability.
+If you have not previously studied the language you intend to take at Northwestern, the language placement exam is not required.

 Exams and Assessments